apache/flink-web/_posts/2020-02-26-demo-fraud-detection-2.md

 }
 ```

-The difference is the addition of a `processBroadcastElement` method through which the control messages will arrive.
-The version of `DynamicKeyFunciton` that allows  modifying the list of data distribution keys at runtime by sending rules definitions to `rules` Kafka topic (`RulesSource`) looks as follows:
+The difference is the addition of a `processBroadcastElement` method through which the messages of the rules stream will arrive.
+The following new version of the `DynamicKeyFunction` allows modifying the list of data distribution keys at runtime through this stream:

 ```java
 public class DynamicKeyFunction